dzuk-mutant/Helium/docs/helium_2_changes.md

-# Thorium 2 changes
+# Helium 2 changes

-This is a list of changes between this version of Thorium, and the original version.
+This is a list of changes between this version of Helium, and the original version.

-Thorium 2 (this version) now uses [Stylus](http://stylus-lang.com) instead of Less.
+Helium 2 (this version) now uses [Stylus](http://stylus-lang.com) instead of Less.
 Expect to rewrite your styles because this syntax is different.
 But it shouldn't be too time-consuming.

 ## Changes